-A. Johnson & Wales University ("JWU") is committed to providing an education characterized by academic integrity.
-The purpose of this Academic Integrity Policy ("Policy") is to clarify academic integrity expectations that apply to students and define the role each JWU community member plays in maintaining a culture of Academic Integrity (defined below).
+A. Johnson & Wales University ("JWU") is committed to providing an education charac erized by academic integrity.
+The purpose of this Academic Integrity Policy ("Policy") is to clarify academic integrity expectations that apply o students and define the role each JWU community member plays in maintaining a culture of Academic Integrity (defined below).

-B. This Policy applies to all JWU students and faculty and staff, insofar as faculty and staff are involved with students in matters implicating Academic Integrity.
+B. This Policy applies to all JWU students and faculty and staff, insofar as faculty and staff are involved with students in matters implicating Academic ntegri y